Democrats see Senate suddenly within reach, boosted by Biden’s ascent

 Beyond the Senate’s critical role in passing legislation and confirming judges and Supreme Court justices, Biden served 36 years in the chamber, which formed him politically and shaped many of his friendships.
 He has repeatedly engaged in behind-the-scenes efforts to boost the party’s chances of winning the majority.

-In the final sprint to the Iowa caucuses in mid-January, when Biden’s own nomination was in serious doubt, he hopped on the phone with Montana Gov. Steve Bullock to urge him to consider running for the Senate.
+In the final sprint to the Iowa caucuses in mid-January, when Biden’s own prospects were in serious doubt, he hopped on the phone with Montana Gov. Steve Bullock to urge him to consider running for the Senate.
 He had a similar talk with former Colorado governor John Hickenlooper.

 Bullock and Hickenlooper, both of whom ran against Biden for the presidential nomination, are now two of the Democrats’ marquee Senate prospects.
 Biden consulted Senate Minority Leader Charles E. Schumer (D-N.Y.) before both conversations, according to people with knowledge of the discussions.

-Just this past week, the former vice president was on the phone with his friend Sen. Christopher A. Coons (D-Del.), taking inventory of which candidates were “looking strong” and which were in “need of some additional support,” Coons recalled.
+This past week, the former vice president was on the phone with his friend Sen. Christopher A. Coons (D-Del.), taking inventory of which candidates were “looking strong” and which were in “need of some additional support,” Coons recalled.

 Biden is even eager to discuss the Senate when talking to those more interested in the House, raising the issue a few days ago with Rep. Cheri Bustos (D-Ill.), the chair of the House Democratic campaign arm.
 “We talked a little bit about the Senate,” Bustos said.
 “He’s very optimistic about what’s ahead.”